theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/hierarchies-extraction-settings.md

 **Remove Leading Zeros**<br>
 Removes all leading zeros (via ALPHA conversion) in the column NodeName.
-NodeName can then be used in a join condition with the corresponding Dimension-Key of a BW Cube extraction.<br>
+NodeName can then be used in a JOIN-condition with the corresponding Dimension-Key of a BW Cube extraction.<br>
 The conversion works also for compound InfoObjects.<br>
 Example: 0CO_AREA (1000) and 0COSTCENTER (0000003100) becomes 1000/3100.